yuki4742/yuki4742/README.md

 ## Hi there 👋

 I am Yuki, a Logistics & Supply Chain Focus Business Analyst.
-I mostly work on Cargowise (ERP systme for Freight Forwarder) Implementation Project as Cargowise Consultant.
+I mostly work on Cargowise (ERP systme for Freight Forwarder) Implementation Project as Consultant.
 I am currently learning on Data Analytics using SQL and PowerBI to create BI dashboard for my client.